 This section amends the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act) to provide for the expedited repair, restoration, and replacement of disaster-damaged facilities.
 Grants would be provided on a per-project basis, without regard to prior condition, based on an estimated cost developed by an appropriately licensed professional.
 Funds would be authorized to repair, restore, reconstruct, or replace public or private nonprofit facilities damaged or destroyed by a major disaster, including incorporating mitigation measures.
+To incentivize pre-disaster mitigation, the Federal cost share would be determined using a sliding scale of 65 to 85 percent.
+States that demonstrate efforts to invest in pre-disaster mitigation measures would be eligible for an increased Federal cost-share.
 For open disasters, states would have the option to either move to the new expedited process or continue their projects under existing sections 406 or 428 procedures of the Stafford Act until those sections sunset in 2032.